particle-iot/docs/src/content/support/general/product-lifecycle-policy.md

 **Deprecated products are scheduled to be removed from the platform.**

-Particle may choose to deprecate certain products if it has been superceded by another product, or if it no longer aligns with Particle's strategic product roadmap.
+Particle may choose to deprecate certain products if it has been superseded by another product, or if it no longer aligns with Particle's strategic product roadmap.
 Customers should begin migrating away from deprecated products before the End of Support, or End of Life timeframe for that product.

 #### For software